KarmaYama/cleansh/README.md

 ### Engine Architecture:

   * **Efficient Matching:** Utilizes the `regex::RegexSet` for highly optimized, simultaneous matching of multiple regular expressions against the input.
-  * **Immutable Defaults:** The default rule-set is compiled directly into the binary, preventing runtime tampering.
+  * **Immutable Defaults:** The core redaction rule-set is compiled directly into the binary, preventing runtime tampering.
   * **ANSI Stripping:** Employs the `strip-ansi-escapes` crate to ensure that sensitive data hidden within ANSI escape codes (common in terminal output) is also properly identified and redacted.

 -----